SAP/luigi/docs/luigi-core-api.md

 Returns CSS variables with key value from Luigi if `@luigi-project/core/luigi_theme-vars.js` is included in the `index.html` and `settings.theming.variables==='fiori'` is defined in the [settings](general-settings.md) section.
 It's also possible to define your own variables file which can be declared in `settings.theming.variables.file` in the [settings](general-settings.md) section.
+The json file starts with a `root` key.
+When you configured you own file you can also implement a exception handling by implementing the function `settings.theming.variables.errorHandling` which gets the error object as argument.

 ##### Examples